Making a complaint about NSW public schools - guide for parents & carers

 The department takes complaints and feedback seriously and is committed to resolving issues about NSW public schools locally where possible.
 Complaint handling in the department is fair, efficient and accessible.

-The teacher or principal is often the best place to start.
+If you have a complaint or concern, the teacher or principal is often the best place to start.
 You can ask a question or raise an issue by contacting the school directly or through the department's online complaint form.
-The widget on the right of this page is a quick way of making a complaint or providing feedback.

 In most situations, a complaint will be referred to the relevant school.
 In some situations, a complaint or feedback may be provided to the Director Educational Leadership responsible for the school, so they can decide the best approach to resolve the issue.
 If you do not know the Director Educational Leadership for your school, you can ask the school to provide this information.